 This performance based course focuses on the broad spectrum of paramedic procedures.
 Students will perform the technical skills drawn from Advanced Trauma, Advanced Cardiology, Medical Emergencies, Special Populations, and Pharmacology courses.
 An emphasis will be placed on the skills competencies making students eligible for advanced hospital and field clinic rotations.
-(Prerequisites: All PM first year fall courses; corequisites: PM 130, PM 135, PM 150 and PM 244)
+(Prerequisites: all fall PM courses; corequisites: PM 125, PM 135 and PM 244)